enyo/iris/README.md

 ### On the client

-`remote_services` provides two types of client libraries: one the is meant to be used on a server, and one for the browser.
+`remote_services` provides two types of client libraries: one is meant to be used on a server, and one for the browser.

 Here's an example of using the remote services in a browser: